chrisiacovella/simple_signac_workflow/README.md

 General usage below:

 [init.py](init.py): Defines the thermodynamic conditions and initializes the signac workspace.
 In this example, each job has the same thermodynamic conditions, but the system is composed of different length alkanes.
-Current project generates systems of methane (C), ethane (CC), and propane (CCC):
+The current project generates systems of methane (C), ethane (CC), and propane (CCC):

 ```
 python init.py
 ```

 [project.py](project.py): A simple demonstration of using signac-flow to encode a workflow for setting up and performing GROMACS simulations using mBuild and Foyer.
-Usage (execute each in series)
+Usage (execute each in series):

-Initialize and parameterize the system, generating  files need to run gromacs:
+Initialize and parameterize the system, generating files needed to run gromacs:
 ```
 python project.py exec init
 ```